Williloo/sus1531/README.md

     <td><ul>
       <li>Completed group contract.</li>
       <li>A generally equal contribution between team members.</li>
-      <li>Effective use of course-provided MS Teams for communication, demonstrating an ability to competently manage teamwork online.</li>
+      <li>Effective and regular use of course-provided MS Teams for communication (or another app approved by your tutor with evidence added to Teams), demonstrating an ability to competently manage teamwork online.</li>
       <li>Had a meeting together that involves planning and managing tasks, and taken notes from said meeting (and stored in a logical place in the repo e.g. Wiki section).</li>
     </ul></td>
   </tr>